-Teton Sports Rock 1800 backpack is a great lightweight versatile pack launched in 2016, very suitable for day trips and for around town use.
+Teton Sports Rock 1800 backpack is a great lightweight versatile pack with rain cover and several great features, very suitable for day trips and for around-town use.

 - Integrated rain cover.

-- Versatile pack for city and outdoor use.
+- Versatile pack for the city and outdoor use.

 - Several unique features.